advancedresearch/the_century_of_satire/source-criticism.md

 in a way that can be confirmed with a realistic chronology of the 1st century using external sources.
 This in itself is not a big deal, but it is important for the bigger picture:
 It undermines the only written external reference to Christianity, overall, in the 1st century.

+### 3. There is no reliable method to distinguish reliable oral traditions from unreliable sources

+A common argument used to give credence to Early Christian writings is to appeal to some reliable oral tradition.

+While such reliable oral traditions might have existed, the actual problem is distinguishing them from other unreliable sources:

+1. Identification of Jesus' actions and quotes with other mythical figures
+2. Sayings by oracles
+3. Claimed direct spiritual revelation
+4. Texts that are written in names of the disciples of Jesus

+It is easy to forget that without biblical scholarship, people today would still claim reliable transmission from texts that scholars know to be forgeries.

+In principle, before biblical scholarship started doing research, all the texts being passed down could have been forgeries.
+It is just sheer luck that some of the texts might not been forgeries, after eliminating those who were not original texts.

+It does not help to know that some reliable oral tradition is possible, if you can not distinguish such transmission from other less reliable transmissions.

+The arguments that some texts are forgeries, are based on internal evidence of other texts.
+However, such arguments can not prove authenticity of original texts, only demonstrate why some texts are likely forgeries, relative to other texts that might be original.